Telescopes on Amazon: The best deals 2024

 Buying advice

 When purchasing one of the telescopes on Amazon, or any telescope for that matter, you need to consider your budget and what you want to achieve from your stargazing experience.
-It can be worth your time to wait for annual sales events like Amazon Prime Day or Black Friday, but you can still bag a bargain through the year.
-There are three main types of telescope and each have different advantages, so we've explained each one below - so you know what to look out for in your next scope.
+It can be worthwhile to wait for annual sales events like Amazon Prime Day or Black Friday, but you can still bag a bargain through the year.
+There are three main types of telescope and each has different advantages, so we've explained each one below - so you know what to look out for in your next scope.
 Alternatively, you can check out our best telescopes guide for more information.

 Refractors